openSUSE/libstorage-ng/doc/yast-storage-requirements.md

 * AI: Clarify why we do not support encryption of root filesystem, which tools would possibly need to be fixed
 * AI: speak with different parties which requirements they have on automated proposal (Cloud, SES, SAP, ...)
 * AI: Define when dedicated boot partition is needed before merging into the
-* AI: Find otu if EVMS support for upgrade is necessary (when was it last supported?)
 * AI: Provide specifics for zFCP devices
 * AI: Define requirements on /boot/zipl partition
 * AI: Provide details about specific tools for first sector writing, reasoning for two copies of kernel (why two?) for DASD